 Investigator + Department, Center, or Institute Review

-Prior to the internal submission deadline, investigators and grants and contracts administrators should work together to ensure the application is complete and compliant with the sponsor and Duke University requirements, as well as the accuracy and acceptability of information included within the application.
+Prior to the internal submission deadline, investigators and grant managers should work together to ensure the application is complete and compliant with the sponsor and Duke University requirements, as well as the accuracy and acceptability of information included within the application.
 Access additional details of what should be reviewed at the unit level.

 Routing of proposal for institutional review and approval

-Once the Department, Center, or Institute has conducted their review of the approval and fixed any errors, the grants administrator routes the final form application for institutional review and approval.
+Once the Department, Center, or Institute has conducted their review of the approval and fixed any errors, the grant manager routes the final form application for institutional review and approval.
 Routing must occur at least five business days in advance of the sponsor deadline.

 Institutional (ORA/ORS) review